 The sanctuary at Lluc is the spiritual centre of Mallorca and has been a place of pilgrimage for over 800 years.
 The main point of interest is the little statue of the Virgin (La Moreneta de Lluc), which, so the story goes, was found in a cave by an Arab shepherd boy who had converted to Christianity.
 The image was initially moved to the church but it kept returning to the same spot.
 A chapel was built to house this miraculous object and this has since been decorated with precious stones.
 Thousands of pilgrims now arrive here every year to pay homage.
 Continue Reading

 Inca is the third largest town on the island.
 A modern industrial place, visitors come here nevertheless, attracted by the cheap leather goods in Avinguda General Luque and Gran Via de Colon.
 Thursday, market day, is Inca’s busiest time.
 The stalls lining the streets and squares stretch over several districts of town.
 Here you can buy almost anything – souvenirs, household goods, flowers and food.
 Continue Reading

 The most enjoyable way to travel from Palma to Soller is aboard the “Red Arrow”, an electric narrow-gauge railway line, which opened in 1912.
 After passing through farmland, the 27-km (17-mile) route winds its way through the steep peaks and valleys of the Serra de Tramuntana.
 The line is justifiably regarded as one of the most attractive in Europe, and the narrow-gauge rolling stock, musty carriages and clanking engine only add to the experience.
 Continue Reading

-Valldemossa Valldemossa lying 17 kilometres from Palma along the s’Esgleieta road, is famous, among other reasons, for the Carthusian Monastery, known as La Cartuja, where Frédéric Chopin and Georges Sand spent the winter of 1838-1839.
+Valldemossa lying 17 kilometres from Palma along the s’Esgleieta road, is famous, among other reasons, for the Carthusian Monastery, known as La Cartuja, where Frédéric Chopin and Georges Sand spent the winter of 1838-1839.

 Majorca is renowned for its caves that are carved out of the island’s limestone rocks.
 Many of them were well-known by local people for centuries and they once offered protection for the earlier settlers, or functioned as hiding places from marauding pirates, dens for smugglers or religious sanctuaries.
 Continue Reading